stomp-js/stomp-js.github.io/_posts/2018-06-29-using-stompjs-v5.md

 ### Publishing binary messages

-Use parameter `binaryBody` of [Client#publish](/api-docs/latest/classes/Client.html#publish) to send binary data of a type [Uint8Array].
+Use the `binaryBody` parameter of [Client#publish](/api-docs/latest/classes/Client.html#publish) to send binary data of type [Uint8Array].

 See [Send messages](#send-messages) for an example.

 ### Receiving binary messages

-The library does not guess whether the incoming datum is text/binary.
-To access the message body as a string, please use [Message#body](/api-docs/latest/interfaces/IFrame.html#body) and to access it as binary, please use [Message#binaryBody](/api-docs/latest/interfaces/IFrame.html#binaryBody).
+The library does not infer whether incoming data is text or binary.
+Use [Message#body](/api-docs/latest/interfaces/IFrame.html#body) to access the body as a string, or [Message#binaryBody](/api-docs/latest/interfaces/IFrame.html#binaryBody) to access it as binary.

-There is no generally accepted convention in STOMP (actually messaging in general) to indicate binary messages.
-Therefore, the message senders and receivers must agree on the required convention.
-For example, you may choose to set a `content-type` header to indicate a binary message.
+There is no generally accepted convention in STOMP (or messaging in general) to indicate binary messages.
+Producers and consumers should agree on a convention—for example, set a `content-type` header to indicate a binary payload.

 ```javascript
 // within message callback